dragonguide/dragonguide/home.md

 	Currently being considered.

 #### Community Archives
 Community archives are back-ups that are maintained by third-parties.
+If you would like to start maintaining one yourself, please let us know so we can list it here.
 - Wayback Machine
 	Periodically takes snapshots of the website.
 Anyone can request a new snapshot by using the [Save Page Now service](https://web.archive.org/save).
 Make sure to enter `dragon.guide` as the URL and select "Save outlinks" for a complete snapshot.
 It is [publically accessible](https://web.archive.org/dragon.guide).